thephez/original-evolution-whitepaper/README.md

 9. Triggers
   1. Ratings
   2. Masternode Shares
-  3. Proof­of­Service Verification
+  3. Proof-of-Service Verification
   4. Masternode Rewards
   5. Governance
   6. System Admins

 ## 1 Introduction
-Dash Evolution provides an Object­based Tier­3 access layer that encapsulates existing core
-payment objects such as transactions and blocks, and new types of object such as Users, Apps
-and Orders that make Dash easier to use and integrate for end­users and 3rd party applications.
+Dash Evolution provides an Object-based Tier-3 access layer that encapsulates existing core payment objects such as transactions and blocks, and new types of object such as Users, Apps and Orders that make Dash easier to use and integrate for end-users and 3rd party applications.
-Evolution enables end­users and applications to access the system using a persistent Account
-to read, write and query Objects through a Decentralized API (DAPI) distributed across the
-Masternode network using HTTPS from any device.
-DAPI is designed around the kind of data
-models and design patterns commonly found in mainstream applications, without needing
-in­depth cryptocurrency knowledge to integrate or use Dash easily.
+Evolution enables end-users and applications to access the system using a persistent Account to read, write and query Objects through a Decentralized API (DAPI) distributed across the Masternode network using HTTPS from any device.
+DAPI is designed around the kind of data models and design patterns commonly found in mainstream applications, without needing in-depth cryptocurrency knowledge to integrate or use Dash easily.
-Nodes and clients can access object­based meta­payment functions that abstract the core
-function of sending transactions between 2 cryptographic addresses within the kind of
-processes users and businesses are more familiar with.
-In this sense, the Object protocol
-overlays the existing core transactional protocol in Dash; Objects cannot enact movements of
-funds in Dash, but they can represent the metadata needed in common use cases between
-parties to abstract the transaction process and persist end­user and application data in a useful
-and friendly way to most mainstream users and developers, without centralized intermediary
-services or middleware.
+Nodes and clients can access object-based meta-payment functions that abstract the core function of sending transactions between 2 cryptographic addresses within the kind of processes users and businesses are more familiar with.
+In this sense, the Object protocol overlays the existing core transactional protocol in Dash; Objects cannot enact movements of funds in Dash, but they can represent the metadata needed in common use cases between parties to abstract the transaction process and persist end-user and application data in a useful and friendly way to most mainstream users and developers, without centralized intermediary services or middleware.

 ## 2 Design Rationale
 ### 2.1 Evolution Goals
-The overall goal of Evolution as a whole is to provide a secure, decentralized solution for
-end­users who find cryptocurrencies too inaccessible or hard to use and businesses who find
-cryptocurrencies to be too complex and costly to integrate to their websites and applications.
+The overall goal of Evolution as a whole is to provide a secure, decentralized solution for end-users who find cryptocurrencies too inaccessible or hard to use and businesses who find cryptocurrencies to be too complex and costly to integrate to their websites and applications.
-Evolution is a system that provides ease­of­use in the form of, for typical consumers, the ability
-to simply signup as a Dash user from a website or mobile app and store funds or pay friends or
-merchants by name without needing permission or access from an intermediary service, that is
-to say, the service they connect to is the peer­to­peer network itself and not a proxy, which when
-combined with a SPV service available through a network­wide Decentralized­API and the
-ability for end­user clients to act as selfish nodes in the p2p network, provides the most secure
-and decentralized access for end­users who are not prepared to run their own fullnode.
-For
-merchants, this means the ability to integrate Dash payments directly into their web page or app
-in the a way they are familiar with, e.g. copying and pasting some JavaScript into the web page /
-web server to enable payments as per PayPal or Stripe, instead of having to either implement a
-non­standard payments infrastructure including a full­node implementation, or use a
-permissioned remote payment processor, and also with direct SPV­based peer­network access..
+Evolution is a system that provides ease-of-use in the form of, for typical consumers, the ability to simply signup as a Dash user from a website or mobile app and store funds or pay friends or merchants by name without needing permission or access from an intermediary service, that is to say, the service they connect to is the peer-to-peer network itself and not a proxy, which when combined with a SPV service available through a network-wide Decentralized-API and the ability for end-user clients to act as selfish nodes in the p2p network, provides the most secure and decentralized access for end-users who are not prepared to run their own fullnode.
+For merchants, this means the ability to integrate Dash payments directly into their web page or app in the a way they are familiar with, e.g. copying and pasting some JavaScript into the web page / web server to enable payments as per PayPal or Stripe, instead of having to either implement a non-standard payments infrastructure including a full-node implementation, or use a permissioned remote payment processor, and also with direct SPV-based peer-network access.

 ### 2.2 Accounts & Objects
-User Accounts and the Objects they can add and update are the basic data structure used in
-Evolution’s new Account functions in the same way that Transactions are the basic data
-structure used Dash’s current payment­only functions.
+User Accounts and the Objects they can add and update are the basic data structure used in Evolution’s new Account functions in the same way that Transactions are the basic data structure used Dash’s current payment-only functions.

-Instead of just the ability to read and write transactions to the Dash Network, Evolution provides
-a range of inter­related Object types that model common and useful entities during B2C, B2B
-and C2C payment processes and enable end­users and applications to interface with Dash in a
-much simpler way that abstracts the cryptographic elements of Dash for end­users and
-applications into an easier to use platform, such as users not having to enter or validate Dash
-payment addresses, and provide this as a service through a Decentralized API (DAPI).
+Instead of just the ability to read and write transactions to the Dash Network, Evolution provides a range of inter-related Object types that model common and useful entities during B2C, B2B and C2C payment processes and enable end-users and applications to interface with Dash in a much simpler way that abstracts the cryptographic elements of Dash for end-users and applications into an easier to use platform, such as users not having to enter or validate Dash payment addresses, and provide this as a service through a Decentralized API (DAPI).

-For example, currently Merchants integrating Dash have to operate at a transactional level, that
-is to say, each customer purchase requires the merchant to generate and display a long
-cryptographically generated address, which the user has to physically copy to a wallet and
-construct a payment transaction manually.
-Once the payment is made, the merchant then has to
-check for the transaction on the blockchain and link that to their own internal accounting system
-for recording and auditing.
+For example, currently Merchants integrating Dash have to operate at a transactional level, that is to say, each customer purchase requires the merchant to generate and display a long cryptographically generated address, which the user has to physically copy to a wallet and construct a payment transaction manually.
+Once the payment is made, the merchant then has to check for the transaction on the blockchain and link that to their own internal accounting system for recording and auditing.

-If we abstract this process using objects, for example a Merchant, User and Order object, the
-process can be that the User passes their unique Object identifier (such as username) to the
-Merchant, who in turn creates an Order object with the User object marked as the recipient and
-a physical address exchange handled automatically within those objects based on a
-pregenerated HD seed.
-The User can then make the payment and the system can alert and
-represent the payment to both the user and the merchant without anyone having to enter an
-address, and using objects that are common­place and understood well by both end­users,
-merchants and their developers and will likely be pre­existing and interoperable with in the
-merchants backend systems.
+If we abstract this process using objects, for example a Merchant, User and Order object, the process can be that the User passes their unique Object identifier (such as username) to the Merchant, who in turn creates an Order object with the User object marked as the recipient and a physical address exchange handled automatically within those objects based on a pregenerated HD seed.
+The User can then make the payment and the system can alert and represent the payment to both the user and the merchant without anyone having to enter an address, and using objects that are common-place and understood well by both end-users, merchants and their developers and will likely be pre-existing and interoperable with in the merchants backend systems.

-By delivering a cryptocurrency service at an abstract, Object based level instead of at a purely
-Transactional level, the main benefits to users are:
+By delivering a cryptocurrency service at an abstract, Object based level instead of at a purely Transactional level, the main benefits to users are:

- - Businesses can integrate Dash payments directly (through a decentralized HTTPS API)
-without having to implement middleware or 3rd party solutions to interface a
-non­standard (p2p cryptocurrency) payments system to their existing system’s
+ - Businesses can integrate Dash payments directly (through a decentralized HTTPS API) without having to implement middleware or 3rd party solutions to interface a non-standard (p2p cryptocurrency) payments system to their existing system’s functionality and data-model.
-functionality and data­model.
- - Users can signup and login to Dash directly (from a webpage or mobile app) to access a
-persistent account using a username and password and perform all typical payment
-functions provided by standard (centralized) services at a level of abstraction that hides
-the non­standard cryptocurrency payments experience and provides a more familiar and
-easy to use experience
+ - Users can signup and login to Dash directly (from a webpage or mobile app) to access a persistent account using a username and password and perform all typical payment functions provided by standard (centralized) services at a level of abstraction that hides the non-standard cryptocurrency payments experience and provides a more familiar and easy to use experience
- - Operators such as Masternode operators, contractors, admins and moderators can
-interact with the Network in an easy to use way (via websites and apps connected to the
-DAPI) and without needing to use a fullnode CLI.
+ - Operators such as Masternode operators, contractors, admins and moderators can interact with the Network in an easy to use way (via websites and apps connected to the DAPI) and without needing to use a fullnode CLI.

-The architecture also enables Dash to be used as a decentralized marketplace, for example, an
-online merchant operating an e­commerce pipeline can register an ‘App’ object in Dash and list
-their product SKU’s within it and retrieve these on either their server or client side, so they can
-either link their existing pipeline implementation to Dash, or if fiat transactions are not required,
-implement their whole pipeline off of Dash’s object implementation.
-They can then link Dash
-users directly to their local users and bill them and confirm payment using object based HTTPS
-API calls to the Dash Network without having to integrate any non­standard functions such as
-addresses and transactions on their backend, and they can do this with a lite (SPV)
-implementation through the API or with their own fullnode if they want full trustless operation.
-For end­users, after signing up they can access their full account and history from any location,
-connect with and pay friends, and discover and “install” (authorize) Apps that they can then
-interact with, either within Dash (if the App is listing product objects) or externally through the
-App’s own interface.
-They also have access to a wide range of features, such as account types
-like savings, cash (anonymous), joint (multi­sig) and vaults (covenants), or payment types such
-as one­time payments, moderated refunds or recurring auto­payments (subscriptions), without
-having to manage addresses or manually lookup a transaction in a block explorer.
+The architecture also enables Dash to be used as a decentralized marketplace, for example, an online merchant operating an e-commerce pipeline can register an ‘App’ object in Dash and list their product SKU’s within it and retrieve these on either their server or client side, so they can either link their existing pipeline implementation to Dash, or if fiat transactions are not required, implement their whole pipeline off of Dash’s object implementation.
+They can then link Dash users directly to their local users and bill them and confirm payment using object based HTTPS API calls to the Dash Network without having to integrate any non-standard functions such as addresses and transactions on their backend, and they can do this with a lite (SPV) implementation through the API or with their own fullnode if they want full trustless operation.

+For end-users, after signing up they can access their full account and history from any location, connect with and pay friends, and discover and “install” (authorize) Apps that they can then interact with, either within Dash (if the App is listing product objects) or externally through the App’s own interface.
+They also have access to a wide range of features, such as account types like savings, cash (anonymous), joint (multi-sig) and vaults (covenants), or payment types such as one-time payments, moderated refunds or recurring auto-payments (subscriptions), without having to manage addresses or manually lookup a transaction in a block explorer.

 ### 2.3 Consensus